-- 6 Planetary health/ESH topics are well integrated into the core medical school curriculum. - Some planetary health/ESH topics are appropriately integrated into the core medical student curriculum. - 2 Planetary health/ESH is not integrated and is primarily addressed in (a) standalone lecture(s). - 0 There is minimal/no education for sustainable healthcare.
+Planetary health/ESH topics are well integrated into the core medical school curriculum.
+(6 points)

+Some planetary health/ESH topics are appropriately integrated into the core medical student curriculum.
+(4 points)

+Planetary health/ESH is not integrated and is primarily addressed in (a) standalone lecture(s).
+(2 points)

+There is minimal/no education for sustainable healthcare.
+(0 points)

-Score explanation: Most of the aforementioned planetary health/ESH topics have been longitudinally integrated into the Undergraduate medical curriculum of KIMS.
+Score explanation: Some of the aforementioned planetary health/ESH topics have been longitudinally integrated into the Undergraduate medical curriculum of KIMS.
+However, many topics like the 'carbon footprint of healthcare systems' are either not discussed or only briefly mentioned in lectures.